-Self-care is what let people stay strong enough to keep functioning and help others.
+Self-care is what lets people stay strong enough to keep functioning and help others.
 It’s what helps you avoid burning out or breaking down.
-A lot of people neglect it, or even feel guilty for doing it, but neglecting adequate self-care is one of the most needlessly self-destructive things you can do.
+A lot of people ignore it, or even feel guilty for doing it, but neglecting adequate self-care is one of the most self-destructive things you can do.

 Ways to Take Care of Yourself

 - Make time for meditation.
 I know, it shows up on pretty much every list of self-care tips out there I say this a lot.
-I only restate it so often because I have personally experienced the enormous difference that regular daily meditation (even though I do it a bit differently from most people) has made in both my practice and my mental and physical health.
+I think its importance is hard to overstate, because I have personally experienced the enormous difference that regular daily meditation (even though I do it a bit differently from most people) has made in both my practice and my mental and physical health.
 Even if you only have five minutes to devote to it, or even just a minute to close your eyes and breathe, do what you can to help yourself regroup.

 - Take a magickal bath.
 A regular bath can be super comforting and soothing, but invoking your deities (if any), adding the right herbs, and improving the ambience with candles and music in a ritual bath setting is even more so.